Ariiees/ESE519_Final/README.md

 ## What it does?

-You coud using a balanced board to control the....
+You coud using a balanced board to control the fly of the drone in real time(mimic the behavior of the joystick).

 ### Demo